Bostanabad-Research-Group/GP-Plus/README.md

 ## More About GP+

 GP+ is an open-source library for kernel-based learning via Gaussian processes (GPs).
-It systematically integrates nonlinear manifold learning techniques with GPs for single and multi-fidelity emulation, calibration of computer models, and Bayesian optimization.
+It systematically integrates nonlinear manifold learning techniques with GPs for single and multi-fidelity emulation, calibration of computer models, sensitivity analysis, and Bayesian optimization.
 GP+ is built on PyTorch and provides a user-friendly and object-oriented tool for probabilistic learning and inference.

 For more detailed information, refer to our paper: ["GP+: A Python Library for Kernel-based Learning via Gaussian Processes"](https://arxiv.org/abs/2312.07694).